Experienced Drug/Narcotic/Controlled Substance Lawyer in Denver & Lakewood, Colorado

 How Can I Fight Drug Charges?

 The first and possibly most important aspect to fighting drug charges is to know your rights.
-Under the Fourth Amendment of the Constitution, you are protected from illegal searches and seizures.
+Under the Fourth Amendment, you are protected from illegal searches and seizures.
 This means law enforcement officers must have probable cause or your own consent to search you; without either of these elements, anything they obtained is inadmissible.

 Can I Have My Drug Possession Arrest Record Expunged in Colorado?